subjektify/website/docs/learn/index.md

 ### Subject Universe

-Subject Universe is a core component of Subjektify that provides a comprehensive framework for organizing and managing various subjects within your dApp.
+Subject Universe is a core component of Subjektify that provides a comprehensive framework for organizing and managing various subjects across your applications.
 It allows you to define relationships and interactions between different subjects, ensuring a cohesive and well-structured application architecture.

 ## Learning Path